Smart inorganic polymer

 Ibuprofen is encapsulated within the hydrogen bonding network of a smart polysiloxane above LCST, and then released when temperature falls below LCST and the polymer becomes water-soluble.

 Smart inorganic polymers (SIPs) are hybrid or fully inorganic polymers with tunable (smart) properties such as stimuli responsive physical properties (shape, conductivity, rheology, bioactivity, self-repair, sensing etc.).
-While organic polymers are often petrol-based, the backbones of SIPs are made from elements other than carbon which can lessen the burden on scarce non-renewable resources and provide more sustainable alternatives.
+While organic polymers are often petrol-based, the backbones of SIPs are made from elements other than carbon.
 Common backbones utilized in SIPs include polysiloxanes, polyphosphates, and polyphosphazenes, to name a few.

-SIPs have the potential for broad applicability in diverse fields spanning from drug delivery and tissue regeneration to coatings and electronics.
-As compared to organic polymers, inorganic polymers in general possess improved performance and environmental compatibility (no need for plasticizers, intrinsically flame-retardant properties).
-The unique properties of different SIPs can additionally make them useful in a diverse range of technologically novel applications, such as solid polymer electrolytes for consumer electronics, molecular electronics with non-metal elements to replace metal-based conductors, electrochromic materials, self-healing coatings, biosensors, and self-assembling materials.

 Role of COST action CM1302

-COST action 1302 is a European Community "Cooperation in Science and Technology" research network initiative that supported 62 scientific projects in the area of smart inorganic polymers resulting in 70 publications between 2014 and 2018, with the mission of establishing a framework with which to rationally design new smart inorganic polymers.
+COST action 1302 is a European Community "Cooperation in Science and Technology" research network initiative.
 This represents a large share of the total body of work on SIPs.
 The results of this work are reviewed in the 2019 book, Smart Inorganic Polymers: Synthesis, Properties, and Emerging Applications in Materials and Life Sciences.